 • EU overview on SEP: the European Commission approach to SEP

 Kent Baker, Head of IP Strategy & Licensing, u-blox AG Intellectual Property Standards, u-blox AG (United States of America - San Diego & Switzerland)

 Ief Daems, Legal Director Antitrust, Cisco (Belgium)

-Organic and cross border inorganic growth strategies in the automotive industry: Aligning IP Strategy with Business Strategy.
+Organic and cross-border inorganic growth strategies in the automotive industry: Aligning IP Strategy with Business Strategy.

 Erik Ahroon, Vice-President, Acacia Research (United States of America)